-To the east of the Pier District, Tryon Street and the McCullough Light Rail Station would be the Gateway East (1).
+To the east of the Pier District, Tryon Street and the McCullough Light Rail Station would be Gateway East (1).
 This area would be a vibrant, pedestrian-oriented, light-rail waiting space, created where McCullough Drive crosses Tryon Street.
 The five to seven-story massing for Gateway West buildings are mirrored here and given the same mural treatment on the primary south facing façade, which provides a backdrop to the tree-shaded, café laden, retail lined plaza below it (2).

-Beyond the plaza, the redesigned McCullough Street and cycle track would extend for a few blocks into this re-imagined area (3), replacing the highway-oriented retail buildings currently housing a Verizon store and Showmars restaurant, with a more pedestrian-oriented main street.
+Beyond the plaza, the redesigned McCullough Shopping Street/cycle track would extend into this re-imagined area (3), replacing the highway-oriented retail buildings currently housing a Verizon store and Showmars restaurant, with a more pedestrian-oriented main street.